AlessioRomeo/TelgeaAssessment/README.md

 - **Context vs Redux**: Simplified approach for fewer dependencies; Redux might offer more tooling.
 - **Wizard Flow over Routing**: Users don’t have to reload pages or lose context between steps, though some might prefer Next.js routing for the step-by-step process.

+### Future Improvements
+- **More Rigorous Testing**: Introduce unit and integration tests using Jest/React Testing Library.
+- **Enhanced Responsiveness**: Thoroughly test and refine breakpoints for all screen sizes.
+- **Deeper Accessibility**: Include full keyboard-flow checks, more in depth ARIA validations, and screen reader optimizations.
+- **Production-Level API**: Integrate real or mock APIs beyond simple hardcoded data and error overlays, with robust error handling and logging.

 ---